yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/intermediate/01-workshop-environment-setup/README.md

     spring=${SPRING_APPS_SERVICE}
 ```

-If you completed all the steps till here, you have successfully created/installed the following resources
+If you completed all the steps till here, you have successfully completed the following steps
 * Accessing a dev environment via Github Codespaces
 * Required az cli extensions are added and default subscription is set